SetuHQ/docter/README.md

 ---

+### Create a single page

+Create a MDX file with name, 'introduction.mdx' in `content` folder.

+Add frontmatter and content into the Introduction page

+---

-### Create a product category
+### Create a category

-Create a new folder with name, 'test-category' in `categories` folder.
+Create a new folder with name, 'test-category' in `content` folder.

+Create an `index.mdx` file inside `test-category` with details of the category in front-matter.

+> **Very Important**
+>
+> You should always have an `index.mdx` file inside all the folders that you create in `content`

 ---